Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Feeding

 The Pocket Bully has a unique body structure which also has unique dietary needs.
-Pocket Bullies need to have strict diets to prevent obesity and bloat.
+They need to have strict diets to prevent obesity and bloat.
 It’s important to divide your Pocket Bully puppy’s food into 3 to 4 meals a day.
 Once it reaches adulthood, you can divide its food into 2 meals a day.

 Puppy Food Brand | Quantity per bag | Bags per year | Unit price | Price per year |